 - Where is the lost and found?

-- Can preschools participate in the FREE admission program at Hogle Zoo?
+- Can preschools or daycares participate in the FREE admission program at Hogle Zoo?

 We regret that we cannot offer free admission to preschools.
-High schools with preschoolers will be charged as follows – High school student / FREE, Preschoolers 3 & older / regular admission price – 2 & younger / FREE.
+High schools with preschoolers will be charged as follows – High school students are FREE, Preschoolers 3 & older will pay the regular admission price – 2 & younger are FREE.

 - What happens if we need to change the amount of students after the reservation has been made?

 You do not need to notify the zoo if your student number changes unless it will increase more than 10 students.
 If it does, call the Admissions Supervisor to have that number changed.
 Regardless of whether or not your student number will increase or decrease, schools are expected to adjust their chaperone number to match before they check in for their field trip.
 Extra chaperones cannot receive free admission and will need to purchase tickets.

 - When is the busiest time to visit for field trips?

 September, October, April, and May are the busiest months of the year.
 If you know you will be planning a field trip during this time, make your reservations as soon as possible.
 For the safety of students, we cannot exceed our maximum limit of students per day once a day has filled up.